 Give It A Try

-Here is a live widget so you can add your email and view the welcome email that is send out:
+Here is a live widget so add your address and view the welcome email that is dispatched:

 It's really simple.